1

 • The incumbent verifies the veteran's status, eligibility for VA medical care, and eligibility of program participation.

-• The incumbent coordinates care including serving as an advocate on behalf of the veterans to ensure comprehensive service delivery, and linking and referring veterans to the VA Medical Center, VA Regional Offices and/or community agencies.
+• The incumbent coordinates care including serving as an advocate on behalf of the veterans to ensure comprehensive service delivery and linking and referring veterans to the VA Medical Center, VA Regional Offices and/or community agencies.

 • The incumbent takes responsibility for improving professional skills, participating in planning and executing specific staff development projects, attending seminars and institutes, and participating in training programs of other disciplines as requested.

-• The incumbent works with the VA Medical Center multi-disciplinary teams and community agencies to strive for developing more effective and efficient ways of delivering healthcare services, and to facility continuity of care for HUD-VASH Program veterans.
+• 2) completes statistical and other reports in accordance with VA Medical Center and respective professional discipline service policies.
+The incumbent works with VA Medical Center multi-disciplinary teams and community agencies to strive for developing more effective and efficient ways of delivering healthcare services to HUD-VASH Program veterans.

 Recruitment Incentive (Sign-on Bonus): Not Authorized